-Once the SonarQube platform has been installed, you're ready to install an analyzer and begin creating projects.
+Once the SonarQube platform has been installed, you're ready to install a scanner and begin creating projects.
 To do that, you must install and configure the scanner that is most appropriate for your needs.
 Do you build with:

 - Gradle - SonarScanner for Gradle